cloudnativegeo/cloudnativegeo.org/content/blog/20240624-practical-ard.md

 We believe that such a complex and large topic can’t be built top-down, it should be built bottom-up.
 It needs to evolve over time.
 Only once it has been iteratively improved, has implementations and some adoption, it should go through standardization.

 ISO specifically doesn’t seem to be agile enough for this incremental approach, and I’m not sure about OGC.
-The emergence of STAC is an example of how a community-led de-facto best practice can emerge and then "graduate" into becoming a de-jure OGC standard.
+The emergence of STAC is an example of how a community-led de-facto best practice can emerge and then "graduate" into becoming a de-jure OGC (community) standard.

 We believe that the STAC-based approach for CEOS-ARD described in this post brings a lot to the table, and that any ISO/OGC work on ARD &ndash; however it continues in the next months &ndash; should be based on it.
 More specifically, we believe that ISO/OGC's approach to ARD should be a superset of CEOS-ARD.
 If (breaking) changes need to be proposed by the ISO/OGC work, they should be fed back into CEOS-ARD.
 If we end up with multiple more or less similar ARD specifications, everyone will loose.